schwebels/bonniethiel/content/post/2021-09-15-covid19deaths/index.markdown

 }
 </style>

-# Strategy:
-Let's calculate some statistics about deaths from Covid-19 based on CDC data
-  - Demonstrate how to get data from an internet source
-  - Do some data wrangling and simple statistical analysis
-  - Plot results

 This tutorial assumes you already have R and Rstudio.
 If not, please start [here](https://rstudio-education.github.io/hopr/starting.html) and then come back